fightingyuman/learngit/readme.md

 `git reset --hard <version-id>` to revert to version.
 `git checkout -- <file-name>` to discard changes from stage.

-in git, HEAD is a pointer to master as default. use:
+in git, HEAD is a pointer to workspace, it's master as default. use:
 ```sh
 git checkout -b dev
 ```
 can create a branch dev, switch into it to make HEAD pointer to dev.

+use `git branch` to see which branch HEAD is pointing to.

+use `git merge <branch-name>` to merge changes from branch to master.

+use `git checkout master` to make HEAD pointer to master.

 ## remote commands
 These commands can be used to push to or pull from remote repository.